top of page

 Ant-Man The Animated Series

 This is the proper use of these animated shorts.
-Let indy auteurs experiment with unconventional characters and fund it using international tax breaks.
-It's got an unhinged hypnotic quality to it, like Speed Racer with a touch of Ren & Stimpy.
+Let indy auteurs experiment with unconventional characters and animation styles and fund it using international tax breaks.
+It's got an unhinged hypnotic quality to it, like Speed Racer with a touch of Ren and Stimpy.

 Premiere: Jun 10, 2017